CSCfi/csc-user-guide/docs/apps/trinity.md

 ```text
 --grid_exec sbatch_commandlist_trinity
 ```
-When Trinity is executed with _--grid_exec_ option in genrates large amount of temporaray files and it is very likely, that you will exceed the default limit of 100 000 files.
-Tuhus it is avisable to apply for a larger file number quota for Puhti scratch before submitting large trinity jobs.
+When Trinity is executed with _--grid_exec_ option in generates large amount of temporary files and it is very likely, that you will exceed the default limit of 100 000 files.
+Thus it is advisable to apply for a larger file number quota for Puhti scratch before submitting large Trinity jobs.
 You can send the request to servicedesk@csc.fi.